RESEARCH CONTINUITY: Research Ramp-up

 - Will team members maintain an easily accessed (e.g., a shared Google Drive, Microsoft Teams, etc.) daily activity log to record work locations (public or private venues where team members conducted research), operational anomalies that resulted in contact with persons other than team members, and other data related to team member safety?

 - If team members will bring their own food and water/liquids, how will these items be stored and accessed?
 To avoid confusion and minimize the potential for virus transmission through accidental sharing, clearly label all items.

-- If the off-site research location is remote and the UCI team will join teams from other institutions, will team members who travel and work together stay in groups as a physical distancing measure?
+- If the UCI team will join teams from other institutions, will team members who travel and work together stay in groups as a physical distancing measure?
 Will meals be scheduled to help prevent incidental contact with other groups?
 What about sleeping quarters?
-How will contact with society outside of the site be kept to a minimum?
+How will contact with society outside the site be kept to a minimum?
 Will certain team members be assigned responsibility for procuring food and other supplies?
-What precautions will be in place to protect their team members when they return to the site?
+What precautions will be in place to protect the team members when they return to the site?